| | | | | | | |

 • In a medium bowl, whisk together the flour, baking powder, and salt.

-• In a large bowl, combine yogurt, sugar, eggs, orange zest, and vanilla.
+• In a large bowl, combine yogurt, sugar, eggs, orange zest, orange juice, and vanilla.
 Whisk in the olive oil.

 • Add the dry ingredients to the yogurt mixture and stir to combine.
 Do not over-mix.